lglenn/PasswordList/README.md

 =====

 Send people to the site, have them enter their info.

+You (and the rest of the world) can see who's entered their info by going to /.

 To retrieve the data that's been uploaded, go to /acounts/report (or /accounts/txtreport for a text-plain version), and save the report.
 Then run the decryptor script (/tools/decryptor.rb), with the filename of the report, the filename of the private key, and the key's passphrase (yes, I know that's bad) as command-line arguments.
 For example: